 Based on everything we just talked about, you probably already know that WordPress .com and WordPress .org are two different things.

 WordPress .com is a hosting platform.

-And it’s an okay platform if you’re just interested in setting up a hobby blog and you don’t need to customize or monetize your site.
-If you want to use plugins, you have to upgrade to their business plan, and that’s way more expensive than a self-hosted website.
+And it’s an okay platform if you’re just interested in setting up a hobby blog and you don’t really NEED to customize or monetize your site.
+Prime example: if you want to use plugins, you’ll have to upgrade to their business plan, and that’s way more expensive than a self-hosted website.
 It’s more expensive, more restrictive, and it doesn’t belong to you.

-On the other hand, WordPress.org is the free software you’ll download and use to build your website on a self-hosted platform.
+On the other hand, WordPress.org is the free software that allows you to build and OWN your website.
 Here are a few of the benefits of using WordPress .org.